Introduction to Prophecy Interpretation

 The Papacy viciously tried to claw back lost ground in the so-called "Counter Revolution".
 This resulted in the 30 Years War (1618-1648) in Germany where an estimated 8 million people died.
 Both sides were exhausted and signed a peace treaty, known as the Peace of Westphalia in 1648, where it was decided that each King or Queen could choose their own state church.
 It wasn't complete religious freedom (non-Trinitarians and atheists still had no place) but at least you could move to a country where you would experience some degree of freedom of conscience.

 The Papacy continued to interfere with European governments where it could.
 France was its most powerful supporter.
 But in 1789 the French Revolution broke out.
 It was a people's revolution--first of its kind--and threw aside monarchy and the Church.
-In 1792, exactly 2300 years after Rome became a Republic, France became a Republic.
+In 1792, exactly 2300 years after Rome became a republic, France became a republic.
 Religion would now be a personal affair, as per the new Constitution.
 From now on, religion would have no part in government.
 The final humiliation occurred in 1798, approximately 1260 years after Papacy was established by Justinian, when Napoleon, now military dictator of France, had the Pope arrested.
-He died in transit to prison.
 Surely this must be the end of Rome, as it was embodied in the Papacy and the Holy Roman Empire?

 The French Revolution set the tone for the rest of Europe.
 Republics arose and took down the previous monarchies aligned with religion.
 From the Western Empire arose powers like France, Germany, Holland etc. From the Eastern Empire arose countries like Russia, Greece, Ukraine, etc. Rome, I believe, is now represented by these powers.
 These powers are Republics as Rome was.
 And many of these powers also have harlot churches in bed with the government.
 The Russian Orthodox and Ukrainian Orthodox churches are an example, as are Evangelical churches in the USA, Africa, South America, and Asia, which promote the prosperity Gospel and are partnering with their governments to rule over the people.
 The "ten toes" of the statue in Daniel 2, I believe, are representative of all these powers (10 in Scripture means complete set with regard to the earth).
 This is the state of affairs when Christ returns.